cosminadrianpopescu/ng-cabled/README.md

 is just an example to give you an idea.
 Maybe there are scenarios where you can't use a `switchMap`, I don't know.
 And fine.
 If you really think that there is no other use case, just don't use this feature.
-You can still use the other beauties of this library right?
+You can still use the other beauties of this library, right?
 And I'm sure for those you don't have such a strong counter argument.
 You see?

+### BaseModule

 In order to use all these beauties, you only need in each of your module to pass the `Injector` to a parent module.
 So, in order for these annotations to